PrzemyslawSarnacki/SensorDashboard/README.md

 device which is capable of doing HTTP requests.
 Some tables are currently populated with COVID-19 data in order to test functionality.

-# Keep in mind that this is only prototype and some bugs can occour
+# Keep in mind that this is only prototype and some bugs can occur

 # Live demo is available at https://sensor-dashboards.herokuapp.com/
 Thanks to Heroku and AWS RDS it was possible to deploy this app.